 Adapting to an environment basically boils down to a judgement call of a CEO and a willingness to drive that change through, however execution is also critical.
 Whilst the biggest enemy to a company's future survival is often its own past success, this can be reinforced by external markets and analysts.
 Even if your strategy is close to perfect any flaw in execution can be seized upon.
 As in the case of HP, its CEO Leo Apotheker was ousted because of poor execution combined with external pressure and a board that buckled too quickly.
 This doesn't bode well for HP, they have weak positioning.

 Equally you can push it too fast.
 No-one should be in any doubt over the necessity of NetFlix to divide into an online and traditional media delivery business as a precursor to focusing solely online.
 However, a couple of poor moves and customer inertia to the change was whipped up into a storm by analysts.
 NetFlix's Reed Hastings had to pull back from that strategy … well, at least for the time being.

 From the postage stamp to electricity to the internet, there's a long long list of great companies that failed to adapt to the new world that was created around them.
 So, will Microsoft be among that list?
-At this stage of the cycle it all depends upon the CEO, Steve Ballmer.
-If the culture isn't dealt with, if Microsoft fails to adapt, if the board buckles to external pressure ... well lots can go wrong.
+At this stage of the cycle it all depends upon the CEO.
+If the culture isn't dealt with, if Microsoft fails to adapt, if the board buckles to external pressure, if Steve Ballmer continues on the existing path ... well lots can go wrong.
 If it didn't then great companies would never die.